vamseeachanta/energy/py/python_in_vs_code.md

 Knownn Issues:
 - Sometimes the selected python environment is not recognized inspite of following the instructions in this page.
 Need to collect more data on this.

-### Key value pairs
+### Set up Environment

-The following settings will help set the python environments appropriately for a project or workspace in VS Code.
+The following settings (Key value pairs) will help set the python environments appropriately for a project or workspace in VS Code.

 | key |   Value (sample) |  Setting |  Comments |
 |---|---|---|---|